Parliamentary.ai

 Government Spending

-The bill is expected to reduce government spending on public services by limiting access for foreign nationals.
-The exact financial impact is unknown and will depend on the exceptions and conditions set by the Secretary of State.
-No specific figures were provided in the bill text.
+The bill is expected to reduce government spending on public services by limiting free access for foreign nationals.
+However, the exact amount of savings is not specified within the bill itself and depends on the specifics of the exceptions and conditions determined by the Secretary of State.

 Groups Affected